open-telemetry/opentelemetry-collector-contrib/receiver/kafkametricsreceiver/documentation.md

 ### kafka.brokers

-[DEPRECATED] Number of brokers in the cluster."
+[DEPRECATED] Number of brokers in the cluster.

 | Unit | Metric Type | Value Type |
 | ---- | ----------- | ---------- |